JamesJOliver/lagom-orange/README.md

 Next you'll want to change a few things.
 Most of them can be changed directly in [_config.yml][config].
-That's where you can add your social links, change the accent color, stuff like that.
+That's where you can add your social links, change the accent color and other cool stuff like that.

-There's a few other places that you'll want to change, too:
+There's a few other things you'll want to change, too:

 - [CNAME][cname]: If you're using this on GitHub Pages with a custom domain name, you'll want to change this to be the domain you're going to use.
 All that should